 What began with a few small-scale, pole-and-line fisheries in the Maldives has grown into a team spanning eight countries, across five continents, and now IPNLF represents fisheries throughout the world.
 We bring science and tradition together, using our scientific committee (STAC) to forge influential reports that highlight the sustainable, environmental and social benefits of the ancient craft.
 Our activities vary from practical projects enabling small-scale fishers to implement best practices at sea, to ensuring that the rights and needs of one-by-one fishers are considered in international fisheries management decision-making.
-IPNLF currently has about 70 members across the spectrum of the supply chain and has been proudly bringing one-by-one caught tuna to your table for ten years.
+IPNLF currently has more than 70 members, representing each node of the supply chain and has been proudly bringing one-by-one caught tuna to your table since 2012.

-John Burton, Adnan Ali and Andrew Bassford join forces to support pole-and-line caught tuna by working with UK retailers and fisheries in the Maldives, gaining the first MSC certified Maldivian Skipjack fishery
+John Burton, Adnan Ali and Shiham Adam join forces to support pole-and-line caught tuna by working with UK retailers and fisheries in the Maldives, gaining the first MSC certified Maldivian Skipjack fishery

 Start of the International Pole and Line Foundation, officially registered in the United Kingdom (Charity 1145586).